Lucaa8/SpigotApi/README.md

 ![image](https://github.com/Lucaa8/SpigotApi/assets/47627900/8a184de7-9266-4244-8abe-fef05352f28d)

+#### Add your NPC in a Team
-3) Add your NPC in a Team to display prefixes/suffixes and removing the collisions with him
+You can add your NPC in a team to display prefixes/suffixes or removing the collisions with him. \

-Those code blocks need to be executed only **once**, then you can move it, hide/show it and he will keep his team until his unregister!
+Those code blocks need to be executed only **once**, then you can move it, hide/show it and he will keep his team until he's unregistered!
 (Or until you remove it from his team)
 ```java
 //Create the NPC team with the TeamAPI
 SpigotApi.getTeamApi().registerTeam(new TeamAPI.TeamBuilder("npc")